jordanabderrachid/velo-app/README.md

 You'll need a private API key to use the JCDecaux services.
 You can ask one on the [developer website](https://developer.jcdecaux.com).

+[InfluxDB](https://github.com/influxdb/influxdb) is also required to persist the station infos.

 ## Setting things up

 1. Define your private API key `export BIKE_API_KEY=my-super-secret-key`